open-telemetry/opentelemetry-go/CONTRIBUTING.md

 Open a pull request against the main `opentelemetry-go` repo.
 Be sure to add the pull request ID to the entry you added to `CHANGELOG.md`.

+To help facilitate reviewing and merging your PR, please refrain from force-pushing (`git push --force/-f`) or manually rebasing (`git rebase -i HEAD~1`).
+Re-writing history makes it difficult to keep track of iterations during code review.
+All PRs are automatically squashed down to a single commit upon merge to `main`.

 ### How to Receive Comments

 * If the PR is not ready for review, please put `[WIP]` in the title,